codyogdenprime/pi-resources/README.md

 ## 0 - Multi-topic Resources

 * [**Shay Howe - HTML/CSS**](http://learn.shayhowe.com/html-css/) - This is a no-knowledge-needed primer for learning the ins-and-outs of HTML and CSS.
 Shay Howe uses easy to understand examples and explains every minute detail of creating solid HTML documents.
 Still don’t understand the CSS Cascade?
-This is [Lesson #3](http://learn.shayhowe.com/html-css/getting-to-know-css/) is probably for you.
+Then [Lesson #3](http://learn.shayhowe.com/html-css/getting-to-know-css/) is probably for you.

 * [**Shay Howe - Advanced HTML/CSS**](http://learn.shayhowe.com/advanced-html-css/) - A continuation of the book from above, these lessons go into greater detail on specific areas of HTML and CSS.
 I especially appreciate the lesson on [Complex CSS Selectors](http://learn.shayhowe.com/advanced-html-css/complex-selectors/) and [Extending Semantics and Accessibility](http://learn.shayhowe.com/advanced-html-css/semantics-accessibility/).